The H2 Wiki

 Haskell’s missing mutable reference type

 Haskell is missing a mutable reference type similar to what Java calls a scoped value, Python a context variable and Common Lisp a “special” variable.
+Such a reference can be modified within a delimited scope and the modification is observable only within that scope, regardless of whether the reference is shared to child threads and regardless of whether exceptions are thrown that take execution back out of the scope of modification.

 Introducing IOScopedRef